routeviews/google-cloud-storage/python-client/docs/deploy.md

-This solution is deployed to PyPI via the [Jenkinsfile](../../Jenkinsfile) in this repository.
+This solution is deployed to PyPI via the [python-client GitHub Action](../../.github/workflows/python-client.yml) in this repository.

-Whenever the `main` branch has new changes pushed to the `python-client` directory, Jenkins will attempt to deploy those changes to PyPI!
+Whenever the `main` branch has new changes pushed to the `python-client` directory, the GitHub Action will attempt to deploy those changes to PyPI!

+> Additionally, whenever any code is pushed (or any pull request opened) that modifies the `python-client` directory, the automated tests will run!

 # Version Management